BartKnucle/resume/readme.md

 ## How to

-All my skills are rated with one to three :star: depending how I consider managing it.
+All my skills are rated with one to three :star: depending on skill level.

 ---